gregor-doroschenko/hourglass-webapp/README.md

-# HourglassWebapp
+# Hourglass Webapp

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 6.2.1.
+This is a WebApp for redmine's hourglass extension.

 ## Development server